-IoT devices can listen to the voice of the consumer and respond accordingly, helping customers find products and make purchases.
-Chatbots are a very useful tool for answering questions online in real-time, saving a lot of time in customer service.
+IoT devices can listen to the consumer’s voice and respond accordingly, helping customers find products and make purchases.
+Chatbots are a handy tool for answering questions online in real-time, saving much time in customer service.

 The “beacon network” or BLE (Bluetooth Low Energy) applications allow brands and retailers to understand exactly where a customer is in the physical shop in order to offer them a personalized experience at all times.

 Carrefour is an example of the implementation of this technology, on which they rely so that their communications are key for their customers when making a purchase.
 This improves the customer experience, as well as generating personalized offers and discounts according to the type of shopper.
 Retailers are able to study and understand their customers’ needs and interact with them thanks to innovative technological tools.

 It’s one of the trends that is gaining momentum in all sectors, including retail.
 Consumers are placing more and more importance on the ethical values associated with a brand, and shopping is moving towards a greener trend.

 Sustainable and disruptive technology facilitates the creation of a more balanced future without sacrificing efficiency or business growth.
 Migrating to a Cloud model, opting for digitalization to generate less waste, and improving processes using Computer Vision or Big Data to minimize costs and maximize production are just a few examples.